Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 A comprehensive crisis management plan should be tailored to the specific needs of the butcher shop.
 This plan must encompass the following key elements:

-- Training: Regularly train staff on the crisis management plan to ensure preparedness and swift action when incidents occur.
+- Regularly train staff on the crisis management plan to ensure preparedness and swift action when incidents occur.

 Steps to Take During a Food Safety Incident